offluck/shopper/README.md

 This is an API description.
 Source file can be found in `./{service-name}/api` folder

+P. S. I hadn't time to finish `swagger.yaml`, sorry, but all the `.proto`'s are ready

 ### HTTP

       - Status code 200 (OK)